-Need-based institutional aid (grants, university loans) is calculated on the basis of family financial strength as demonstrated by the need analysis forms and other required documents described in the Eligibility for a Scholarship Grant section.
+Need-based institutional aid (i.e., grants and university loans) is calculated on the basis of family financial strength as demonstrated by the need analysis forms and other required documents described in the Eligibility for a Scholarship Grant section.
 Prior educational debt and the family’s willingness to contribute to the student’s educational costs are not factored into the aid decision.

-Grant awards for entering J.D. students (Class of 2020) will be made on a three-year basis.
-Award letters to recipients of institutional grants will include information about the financial aid package, including educational loans, and the School’s grant commitment for each of the student’s three years of full-time study at Columbia Law School.
+Grant awards for entering J.D. students (Class of 2022) will be made on a three-year basis.
+Award letters to recipients of institutional grants will include information about the financial aid package, including educational loans, and the Law School’s grant commitment for each of the student’s three years (six semesters) of full-time study at Columbia Law School.

 Expected Loan Component for Need-Based Grant Recipients

-All need-based grant packages require a significant loan component, comprised of federal loans for U.S. students, and private educational loans for international students.
+All need-based grant packages require a significant loan component, comprised of federal loans for U.S. students and eligible noncitizens, and private educational loans for international students.
 Because students who are not able to secure the loans necessary to finance their education do not receive any institutional funds to pay for their Law School expenses, they must find other means to pay for their education.

 Renewal of Grant Awards for Continuing Students